ysan/upnp_da_check/README.md

 	.
 	.

-If you pass the argument UDN to info command, detailed information for that device appears.
+If you pass the argument UDN to act command, you can perform the action of the public service for the equipment.
-(Display content here it will omitted.)
-\- Discover the contents of the packet
-\- Location overview of the content of
-\- The Published service list
-\- In-service there is what kind of action, and information of the argument to pass to the action
-etc...
+You choose whether first how to service.

 	./upnp_da_check.py > act uuid:cfe92100-67c4-11d4-a45f-xxxxxxxxxxxx
 	  ____________________